7 Best Undergraduate Majors for Occupational Therapy

 What are the best pre-occupational therapy undergraduate majors to choose from?

-If you’re seriously considering occupational therapy as a career, there are many undergrad majors to choose from before you start grad school for occupational therapy.
+If you’re seriously considering occupational therapy as a career, there are many undergraduate majors to choose from before you start grad school for occupational therapy.

-Because of this, I wanted to lay out 7 best undergraduate options to choose from prior to getting your Master’s or Doctorate in Occupational Therapy.
+Because of this, I wanted to lay out 7 great undergraduate options to choose from prior to getting your Master’s or Doctorate in Occupational Therapy.

 These undergraduate degrees will help you on the path to becoming a successful and well-rounded occupational therapist.

-Psychology was my undergraduate major and the same major as approximately 50% of my OT school cohort (no joke).
-Occupational therapy actually stemmed from mental health, and working with complex individuals with significant illness or disability no matter the setting requires knowledge of mental health concepts.
+Psychology was my undergraduate major and the same major as approximately 50% of my OT school cohort.
+Occupational therapy actually stemmed from mental health, and working with complex individuals with an illness or disability no matter the OT setting requires knowledge of mental health concepts.

-In fact, most occupational therapy programs have one full semester covering mental health and OT so this major is really helpful for OT school as well.
+In fact, most occupational therapy programs have one full semester covering mental health (and they often discuss it throughout school), so this major is really helpful for OT school and beyond.

 2. Kinesiology/Exercise Science

-Kinesiology and exercise science are also great majors for occupational therapists.
-These majors are often combined bachelor’s degrees but may also be separate degrees.
+Kinesiology and exercise science are also great undergrad majors for occupational therapists.
+These majors are often combined bachelor’s degrees but they may also be separate degrees.